Eslam98Ahmed/flojics-task/README.md

 3 - create header component and the implementation
-4- create hotels list component and the implementation 5- create booked form and create final message to the user for end booking
+4- create hotels list component and the implementation 5- create booked form and create final message to the user for end booking 6- create booked hotel list and some logic in cancel reservation and make reservation